Deadnettle (Lamium amplexicaule L).

 Post Emergent Control of Deadnettle.

-The ideal time for control with a post-emergent herbicide is when it is small and actively growing.
-This is typically in the late Autumn after weed germination, but before temperatures begin to drop and plant growth significantly slows (air temperature needs to be above 10° C).
+- The ideal time for control with a post-emergent herbicide is when it is small and actively growing.
+This is typically in the late Autumn after the weed germinates, but before the temperatures begin to drop and plant growth slows (aim for an air temperature above 10° C).

-Apply chemical controls in the Autumn or early Spring for best results.
+- Apply chemical controls in the Autumn or early Spring for the best results.
 Keep in mind that herbicide effectiveness reduces as this weed matures.

-If you do make Spring applications make sure you do these before it flowers.
-A three-way herbicide is most commonly applied for control.
+- If you do make Spring applications make sure you do these before it flowers.
+A three-way herbicide is most common to use.

 There are a few selective post-emergents that control this weed.
-Products containing MCPA, and Dicamba usually provide better results.
+Products that contain MCPA, and Dicamba usually provide the best results.
 Treatment is best over the entire area rather than spot treating.

 - Warhead Trio.
 Safe to use on Buffalo grass.